microchip-pic-avr-examples/dspic33c-can-tp/README.md

 This example shows how to configure the CAN-TP module in MCC Melody for different devices to interact over a CAN bus.
 This also shows how CAN-TP handles the messages over the CAN bus.

+The Given demos are set up to utilize specific boards defined in the required hardware section below.
+These demos utilize resources most boards have available (Leds, Buttons, and mikroBUS slot).
+This allows the project to be portable to other hardware.

 ## Related Documentation

 [CAN-TP Documentation](https://onlinedocs.microchip.com/oxy/GUID-9C356E20-C5BD-430F-8C0B-CCA1B85ECC7C-en-US-1/GUID-819906F0-FAB5-48EC-8698-1788965B4BAD.html)